USDC vs USDT: All You Need To Know

 USDC is regulated, more transparent, and preferred by institutions.
 USDT is more widely used, especially in trading, but has faced criticism for unclear reserves.

-2. Which stablecoin is more secure?
+2. Which stablecoin is safer?

 USDC is generally seen as more secure due to its transparency and U.S. regulatory oversight.
 However, no stablecoin is completely without risk.